carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 ## 1  Group   3   8 10 0.004     * 0.789
 ```
 ### Post hoc tests
 To get the output for the post-hoc tests, we will run the `tukey_hsd()` function on the same data with the same formula (`Scores ~ Group`).
-We can also conduct pair wise comparisons with the `pairwise_t_test()` function and apply a different correction procedure such as Bonferroni, Holm, or False Discover Rate (FDR).
+We can also conduct pair wise comparisons with the `pairwise_t_test()` function and apply a different correction procedure such Bonferroni, Holm, or False Discover Rate (FDR).
 In addition, rstatix provides some convenient ways for producing effect sizes, and summary statistics.

 **Tukey's Honest Significant Difference (HSD)**